Skip to content

 Ignatius Mabasa’s thesis in an African language: Why it is important to use African languages in education, research and publishing

-Posted on 7 April 20217 July 2025 By Rugare Mugumbate
+Posted on 7 April 202123 February 2026 By Rugare Mugumbate

-in 2021, renowned African author Ignatius Mabasa completed his doctor of philosophy (PhD) thesis in his language.
+In 2021, renowned African author Ignatius Mabasa completed his doctor of philosophy (PhD) thesis in his language.
 He conceptualised, wrote and published his thesis in Shona.
 The thesis is titled Chave Chemutengure Vhiri Rengoro: Husarungano Nerwendo Rwengano Dzevashona, meaning The folktale in confrontation with a changing world: a Shona storyteller’s autoethnography.
 The Zimbabwean was a student in the African Language Studies Section in the School of Languages and Literatures at Rhodes University in South Africa.
 His supervisors were Professor Chimhundu, and Professor Russell Kaschula.
 You can read the story here.
 But why was researching, learning and publishing in his language necessary.

 An elephant does not meow like a cat